 SPARTAN is a research and treatment network organization that includes expert clinicians and researchers who care for patients with spondyloarthritis.
 At this 15th Annual meeting research was presented that increases our understanding of these disorders that affect the spine.

-Colbert R. Session on HLA-B27/ERAP-1 antigen presentation and autophagy in the pathogenesis of SpA.
+- Ward M. Session on Quantification of syndesmophyte growth by CT.
 Proceedings from the 2017 Annual Spartan meeting

 - Tan S et al. Quantitative syndesmophyte measurement in ankylosing spondylitis using CT: longitudinal validity and sensitivity to change over 2 years.
 Ann Rheum Dis 2015;74:437-443